 Everywhere you looked, Sa Pa was stunning.
 The lush rolling hills, valleys, and rice terraces were among the greenest scenery I have ever seen in my life.
 I could have given my phone to a baby to take pictures and everything would have still been Instagram-worthy.
 Trekking through the rice terraces with local guides and fighting for pathway-space with water buffalo was an experience of a lifetime.
 Sleeping in a Vietnamese family’s barn was also quite the unique sleeping situation.
 The scenery of Sa Pa was mind-blowing, and it was no doubt my favorite spot in Vietnam.
 Considering the world-renowned beauty of places like Ha Long Bay, Phong Nha, and Ninh Binh, that says quite a lot.

 2. Koh Phangan, Thailand

 Mark Koh Phangan down as one of those places that will unexpectedly steal your heart.
 Known mostly for its epic Full Moon Party, I got to the island with a farang state of mind.
-Despite the living up to its reputation of an epic party island, Koh Phangan was far more than the renowned debauchery that most backpackers go to the island for.
+Despite the living up to its reputation of an epic party island, Koh Phangan offered far more than just the renowned debauchery that most backpackers go to the island for.
 Maybe it was the amazing group of people that I met on the island, but I’ve never had as much fun as I did on Koh Phangan.
-The island has so many great locations to explore, and if chilling is more your thing, it has no shortage of beaches to relax on.
+The island has so many great locations to explore.
+If chilling is more your thing, there no shortage of beaches to relax on.
 When nighttime rolls around, the parties are unlike any other.
 There is something for everyone here.

 1. Bangkok, Thailand